nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 </div>

-An example of using CareLink to add notes to a person is given below.
+The example below shows how to add notes to a person using CareLink.
 ![AddNote command example](images/AddNoteExample.png)
 _Figure 8: Example of using the `addnote` command to add a note to a patient's record_

-Once the command succeeds, the notes will be added to the person and the following message will be displayed.
+When the command succeeds, the notes will be added to the person and the following message will be displayed.
 ![AddNote command success](images/AddNoteSuccessExample.png)
 _Figure 9: Success message displayed after adding a note to a patient's record_